Information Theoretical Limits for Quantum Optimal Control Solutions: Error Scaling of Noisy Channels: Introduction

-Another bound is given by the information content of the control pulse: in Ref.~\cite{Moore2012} a so-called ``$2M-2$-rule'' ($M$ being the dimension of the quantum system) for the degrees of freedom of the control field could be confirmed by studying numerically different QOC problems.
-Later this could be found also for quantum many-body systems~\cite{Caneva2014}.
-Arguments based on information theory allowed to quantify the information content of a control field and to introduce bounds on the control error and minimum pulse operation time~\cite{Lloyd1}.
-Indeed, by using the tools from classical and quantum information theory~\cite{CarusoRMP2014,BookCover,Shannon1948,Shannon1949}, one can consider the control pulse as a communication signal whose correct reception means the achievement of the desired control task with suitably small error.
-The same reasoning applies also when the control over the quantum system is achieved through another quantum system, considering the quantum communication channel from the controlling quantum system to the controlled quantum system~\cite{Gherardini2020}.

-It is worth noting that any communication channel is subjected to (usually correlated) external noise sources that have the effect of degrading the transmitted signals or losing information packets.
-However, the modeling of such signal degradation has allowed to understand the processes underlying system-noise field interactions, as for example in \cite{BylickaSciRep2014} where correlated quantum dynamics, also leading to non-Markovian evolutions, has been analyzed with an information theory perspective.
+Another bound describing QOC performance is provided by the information content of the control pulse: in Ref.~\cite{Moore2012} the so-called ``$2M-2$-rule'' (with $M$ being the dimension of the quantum system) for the degrees of freedom of the control field was confirmed by numerically studying different QOC problems, and later this was also found for quantum many-body systems~\cite{Caneva2014}.
+Specifically, for a perfect state transfer in an $M$-dimensional system, $2M-2$ real coefficients of the state vector have to be brought to the target value, and the control field has to contain at least the same number ($2M-2$) of free parameters to fulfill this task.
+Arguments based on information theory already allowed to quantify the information content of a control field, by introducing bounds on the control error and minimum pulse operation time~\cite{Lloyd1}.
+In fact, by using the tools from classical and quantum information theory~\cite{CarusoRMP2014,BookCover,Shannon1948,Shannon1949}, one can consider the control pulse as a communication signal whose correct reception is equivalent to the achievement of the desired control task with suitably small error.
+The same reasoning applies also when the control over the quantum system is achieved through another quantum system (fully-quantum control) that is denoted as \textit{quantum controller} and interacts with the quantum system to be controlled through a quantum communication channel~\cite{Wu2015,Gherardini2020}.
+In this regard, it is worth noting that any communication channel is subject to (usually correlated) external noise sources that have the effect of degrading the transmitted signals or losing information packets.
+However, the modeling of such signal degradation has allowed to understand the processes underlying system-noise field interactions, as for example in \cite{BylickaSciRep2014} where correlated quantum dynamics (also leading to non-Markovian evolutions) has been analyzed with an information theory perspective.